 Firearm manufacturers have predominantly designed their handguns for men.
 Women’s fashion, relative strength, and hand size are all unique challenges women face when trying to find a handgun.
 This creates a unique challenge for women who want to find a firearm that fits their needs.

-However, the firearms industry is finally catching on and have been offering the best semi-automatic handguns for women today.
+However, the firearms industry is finally catching on and has been offering the best semi-automatic handguns for women today.
 And as the demographic grows, you’re sure to see increasingly more handgun options for women.
 Remember, no matter what you choose, be sure to follow gun safety rules and regulations at all times.